vdegenne/knowledges/sql/postgresql/readme.markdown

 ## <a name="commits"></a> commits and rollbacks

 postgresql is auto-rolling-back on commits' fails.
 It means we can't make our own custom rolling-back strategy on the back-end (for the good ?).
-See my answer on this post for how to extend exception handling on rollbacks :
+See my answer on this post for how to extend exception handling on rollbacks : [How can I tell PostgreSQL not to abort the whole transaction when a single constraint has failed?](https://stackoverflow.com/questions/9436122/how-can-i-tell-postgresql-not-to-abort-the-whole-transaction-when-a-single-const/46229608#46229608).
 Rollback means changing the data back to its original state, even the one changed from triggered procedures.

 ## functions